Seth MacFarlane: Political views

-LGBT advocacy
+Gay rights advocacy

-MacFarlane has been outspoken about his support for gay rights.
-In 2008, prior to the holding of the U.S. Supreme Court in Obergefell v.
-Hodges, MacFarlane called it "infuriating and idiotic" that two gay partners "have to go through this fucking dog and pony act when they stop at a hotel and the guy behind the counter says, 'You want one room or two?'"
-He went on to say, "I'm incredibly passionate about my support for the gay community and what they're dealing with at this current point in time".
+MacFarlane is a supporter of gay rights.
+In 2008, prior to the holding of the Obergefell v.
+Hodges case by the United States Supreme Court, MacFarlane called it "infuriating and idiotic" that two gay partners "have to go through this fucking dog and pony act when they stop at a hotel and the guy behind the counter says, 'You want one room or two?'"
+He went on to say: "I'm incredibly passionate about my support for the gay community and what they're dealing with at this current point in time."

 In recognition of "his active, passionate commitment to humanist values, and his fearless support of equal marriage rights and other social justice issues", MacFarlane was named the Harvard Humanist of the Year in 2011.

-MacFarlane was criticized for his portrayal of transsexualism in the Family Guy episode "Quagmire's Dad".
-Gay novelist Brent Hartinger found the episode's inclusion of transphobic remarks from Peter and Lois Griffin—as well as a scene of Brian vomiting profusely upon discovering his new girlfriend to be Glenn Quagmire's father—to be "shockingly insensitive".
-Hartinger continued, "Frankly, it's literally impossible for me to reconcile last night's episode with MacFarlane's words, unless I come to the conclusion that the man is pretty much a complete idiot".
-The Gay and Lesbian Alliance Against Defamation, an LGBT media watchdog organization, shared "serious concerns being voiced from members of the community" about the episode.
-MacFarlane said he was "surprised" by the negative reaction to "Quagmire's Dad", saying that "it seemed that [gay commentators] were not picking up on the fact that it was a very sympathetic portrayal of a transsexual character".
-He further added, "Look, Brian happens to be a heterosexual character, as I am.
-If I found out that I had slept with a transsexual, I might throw up in the same way that a gay guy looks at a vagina and goes, 'Oh, my God, that's disgusting.'"